cozette-brown/BROWN-Data-Science-Portfolio/TidyData-Project/README.md

 ## **⬇️ Installation**

+**Requirements**
+Before you begin installation, make sure you have the following installed to your coding environment:
+* Jupyter Notebooks
+* Python
+* Pandas
+* Seaborn
+* Matplotlib

-To install Project Title, follow these steps:
+To install **Tidy Data Project: Federal R&D Budget**, follow these steps:

 1. Clone the repository: **`git clone https://github.com/cozette-brown/TidyData-Project.git`**
 2. Navigate to the project directory: **`cd TidyData-Project`**